Manta-Network/docs/docs/concepts/ShieldedAddress.md

 # Shielded Addresses

 One essential concept in MantaPay is **shielded addresses**.
-A shielded address is a reusable public address for your private assets in Manta.
+A shielded address is a reusable address for your private assets in Manta.
 It has the following properties:

 1. **Reusable**, a shielded address can be use multiple times.
 2. **Public**, it is safe to publish your shielded address without worrying privacy leackage.
 MantaPay is designed such shielded address is not disclosed on-chain.